-Baer, a Federalist, was the representative for Maryland's 4th congressional district from 1815 to 1817.
+Baer was the representative for Maryland’s 4th congressional district and was a Federalist.
+He served from 1815 to 1817.

 From Jun 1797 to Mar 1817, Baer missed 56 of 364 roll call votes, which is 15.4%.
 This is on par with the median of 16.8% among the lifetime records of representatives serving in Mar 1817.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: